Conflict is normal, violence is not. Conflict can be resolved without violence or abuse.

 - Learn conflict resolution, communication, interpersonal and emotional management skills

 - Address the concerns and fears that precede their anger

 - Individual sessions are scheduled by appointment.

-- Group sessions are $45 per person, per session.
+- Anger Management (voluntary) group sessions – $45 per person, per session.

 Referrals to SAFE are accepted from: